We take care homes seriously as unique, creative places.

 Homemade Circus and Parkinsons UK

-In March 2026 we will begin a new pilot project, bringing Homemade Circus to people living with Parkinson’s at the University Hospitals of North Midlands in Stoke-on-Trent, in partnership with Parkinson’s UK.
+In March 2026 we will begin a new pilot project, bringing Homemade Circus to people living with Parkinson’s, in partnership with the University Hospitals of North Midlands in Stoke-on-Trent and funded by Parkinson’s UK.

-This will be our first step into hospital settings, and we’re curious to see where it goes – adapting the same circus approach to the specific needs of people living with Parkinson’s.
-The team we’re training looks different too, this time we’ll be working with hospital staff and volunteers who bring their own skills and knowledge of patients to the work.
+This will be our first step into health centres, and we’re curious to see how the same circus approach will adapt to the specific needs of people living with Parkinson’s.
+The people we’re training will be different too, this time we’re working with the hospital and nursing team and will be training support workers and occupational therapists, who bring their own skills and knowledge of patients to the work.

-Through this pilot, we want to learn whether this project can work in hospital settings, and whether it could grow into more NHS spaces, or other places beyond the ward where people living with Parkinson’s can access this kind of movement work.
+Through this pilot, we want to learn whether this project can work in hospital and health care settings, and whether it could grow into more NHS spaces, or other places beyond the ward.

 Learn to lead your own circus activity sessions:

-Built from our learnings, the Homemade Circus Digital Toolkit is designed to arm anyone working with older people with the knowledge and confidence needed to run accessible circus activities in their own care settings.
+Built from our learnings, the Homemade Circus Digital Toolkit gives anyone working with older people or people with limited mobility the knowledge and confidence to run accessible circus activities in their own care settings.

 Whether you’re a care provider looking for meaningful activities, an artist/facilitator interested in working in care settings, or someone who supports older adults, sign up to our toolkit to unlock the transformative impact of circus activities with older people.